chapel-lang/chapel/util/build_configs/README.md

 * package-functions.bash: General-purpose shell functions for use in Chapel packaging scripts; see for example ./cray-internal/chapel_package-cray.bash.

+* build-common.bash: Reusable bash code to find existing CHPL_HOME directory or create a new one from a given Chapel release tarball.
+    See for example chapel_build.bash.

-* package-common.bash: General-purpose bash code for use in Chapel packaging scripts; see for example ./cray-internal/chapel_package-cray.bash.
+* package-common.bash: Reusable bash code for use in Chapel packaging scripts;
+    see for example ./cray-internal/chapel_package-cray.bash.

 ### Users local Chapel projects: